boyter/boyter.org/content/posts/2010-08-16-the-great-benefit-of-test-driven-development-nobody-talks-about.md

 Now why is this important?
 Well firstly you feel like you have done a lot because you have a lot of code.
 Secondly it plugs straight into the part of the brain that likes rewards.
 Its the same way that any game becomes addictive.
 You begin with a specific goal.
 To reach it you take small steps and each one rewards you as you get there.
 When you finally make the last hurdle you can look at each of the steps you took, and you feel a great deal of accomplishment.

 The above for me is what keeps me turning back to TDD.
 I love the feeling of success each time I run the tests and everything comes back fine.
 I love being able to finish off a method knowing its as good as I can make it.
-Finally I love having a lot of code which while the user will never see it at least makes me feel like I&#8217;m getting somewhere.
+Finally I love having a lot of code which while the user will never see it at least makes me feel like I'm getting somewhere.